w8harshita/w8harshita/README.md

 }
 ```

-- 🎓 Second-year CS student at **Birla Institute of Technology, Mesra**
+- 🎓 Third-year CS student at **Birla Institute of Technology, Mesra**
 - 🏭 Currently interning at **Tata Steel** — building deep learning models for steel surface defect detection
 - 🔬 Previously interned at **Tata Motors** — semantic segmentation on industrial image datasets
 - 💡 I care about the gap between "it works in training" and "it works in production"